alpharomeokilo/authoritarianismresistancekit/HowToGetStarted.md

 TOR is not 100% safe, but when used with TAILS it provides decent safety for a novice.

-`**Rule #2** Never log into any personalized service while using TOR.
+**---->** `RULE #2 - Never log into any personalized service while using TOR.
 No facebook, amazon, gmail, etc. If you log in, your identity is compromised.`

 ###3.
 Jabber Instant Messaging Protocol